Business.gov.nl

 Preventing shipping disasters

-You must keep to the safety requirements to prevent shipping disasters.
-These requirements apply to your crew and cargo as well.
 A ship must have a number of documents and certificates before it can be used.
-In addition, it must fulfil a number of requirements, such as the presence of sea charts, radio equipment, and rescue and safety equipment. the Human Environment and Transport Inspectorate (Inspectie Leefomgeving en Transport, ILT) oversees compliance with the requirements.
+In addition, it must fulfil a number of requirements, such as the presence of sea charts, radio equipment, and rescue and safety equipment.
+Commercial seagoing vessels with 5 or more crew members must have a safety committee (SC) on board.

 Reporting accidents